timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 The optimal values of the low-pass filter width, the background subtraction value and the lower threshold value can be determined by the user e.g. on the basis of comparison of the output 3D potential or beta with a priori known realistic physical values for the atomic potentials or X-ray absorption.
+Quite often, the three values in Parameter 23 are set to "0 0 -1.e+8", or similar, for the initial application of UTR, implying that during this initial reconstruction no low-pass filtering or thresholding will be applied.
+During a subsequent run of UTR, the Parameter 33 (see below) is set to 1, meaninig that the 3D reconstruction obtained during the initial run is read in from files, and then Parameter 23 is activated with some values causing optimal high-pass filtering and thresholding of the reconstructed distribution.
+This way, the user can experiment with these values, without going through a complete UTR reconstruction from defocused images every time.

 Parameter 24 can be equal to 0 or 1.
 When this parameter is set to 0, the peak localization in the reconstructed 3D potential or beta is not performed.
 When this parameter is set to 1, the peak localization in the reconstructed 3D potential is performed.
 This peak localization is typically used in the case of TEM imaging of molecules or nanoparticles, where the peaks are supposed to correspond to positions of the individual atoms.
-When this parameter is set to 1 and Parameter 31 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 26 and the peak localization is performed in the imported 3D potential.
-This is preceded by the filtering and thresholding of the imported potential according to Parameter 23, with the renormalized potential saved in the GRD or TIFF files in the folder specified by Parameter 32 and with the names that are obtained from the names defined by Parameter 26, but with inserted letter "R" at the end of the filename, immediately preceding the file extension.
-The "peak-localized" 3D potential is also saved in the GRD or TIFF files in the folder specified by Parameter 32, and with the names that are obtained from the names defined by Parameter 26, but with inserted letter "A" at the end of the filename, immediately preceding the file extension.
-The positions of the located peaks, as well as their intensities, will be also saved in a Kirkland-format XYZ molecular file, provided that the number of peaks is less than a pre-defined maximum (currently this is set to 500,000; this is done in order to avoid extremely large XYZ files to be saved on a hard disk, which may take a very long time and occupy a lot of disk space).
+When this parameter is set to 1 and Parameter 33 is set to 1, the initial reconstruction of the 3D potential is skipped, the distribution of the potential is read from the files defined by Parameter 26 and the peak localization is performed in the imported 3D potential.
+This is preceded by the filtering and thresholding of the imported potential according to Parameter 23, with the renormalized potential saved in the GRD or TIFF files in the folder specified by Parameter 34 and with the names that are obtained from the names defined by Parameter 26, but with inserted letter "R" at the end of the filename, immediately preceding the file extension.
+The "peak-localized" 3D potential is also saved in the GRD or TIFF files in the folder specified by Parameter 34, and with the names that are obtained from the names defined by Parameter 26, but with inserted letter "A" at the end of the filename, immediately preceding the file extension.
+The positions of the located peaks, as well as their intensities, are saved in a Kirkland-format XYZ molecular file, provided that the number of peaks is less than a pre-defined maximum (currently this is set to 500,000; this is done in order to avoid extremely large XYZ files to be saved on a hard disk, which may take a very long time and occupy a lot of disk space).
-The name of this XYZ file is created from the name template defined by Parameter 26, but with the letter "A" inserted at the end of the filename, immediately preceding the file extension, which in turn is changed to ".xyz" here.
-This file is also saved in the folder specified in Parameter 32.
-A typical usage cycle of UTR.exe in the case of TEM imaging with atom localization may consist of an initial reconstruction of the 3D potential from defocused images and saving them into files in the first run of UTR.exe, with Parameter 31 set to 0 and Parameter 23 set to "0 0 -1.e+8".
-This may be followed by a second run (restart) of UTR.exe program, with a suitably modified parameter file, where Parameter 31 is set to 1, and Parameter 25 are set to some suitable values for background removal.
-A two-run reconstruction cycle may be useful in the case of X-ray PCT imaging as well.
-In the initial run, the reconstructed 3D volume can be saved in a "default" form, i.e. in "thin" axial slices saved in files with floating-point pixels (GRD or 32-bit TIFF format), without any 3D rotation (all zeros in Parameter 32).
-In subsequent runs, one can select a different orientation for the output 2D slices (e.g. saggital, by selecting 0 90 0 Euler angles in Parameter 28, or coronal, by selecting 90 90 -90 Euler angles in Parameter 28), choosing thick output slices defined with the help of Parameter 29 and saving them in 16-bit TIFF files with the scaling of the output data defined by Parameter 27.
+The name of this XYZ file is created from the name template defined by Parameter 26, but with the file extension ".xyz".
+A typical usage cycle of UTR.exe in the case of TEM imaging with atom localization may consist of an initial reconstruction of the 3D potential from defocused images and saving them into files in the first run of UTR.exe, with Parameter 33 set to 0 and Parameter 23 set to "0 0 -1.e+8".
+This may be followed by a second run (restart) of UTR.exe program, with a suitably modified parameter file, where Parameter 33 is set to 1, and Parameter 23 are set to some suitable values for background removal.
+A two-run reconstruction cycle may be useful in the case of X-ray PCT imaging as well, although here the usage is different.
+During the initial run, the reconstructed 3D volume can be saved in a "default" form, i.e. in "thin" axial slices saved in files with floating-point pixels (GRD or 32-bit TIFF format), without any 3D rotation (all zeros in Parameter 28).
+In subsequent runs, one can select a different orientation for the output 2D slices using parameter 30, choosing thick output slices defined with the help of Parameter 31 and saving them in 16-bit TIFF files with the scaling of the output data defined by Parameter 27.

 Parameter 25 defines the transverse (x and y) and longitudinal (z) side lengths of a moving parallelepiped area ("box") that is used for peak localization in the reconstructed or imported 3D potential.